coderolls/coderolls-blog/_posts/git/2021-05-18-delete-a-git-branch-local-or-remote.md

 GIT is one of the most used software for version control.
 In GIT, branches are part of the day-to-day development process.
 A Git branch represents an independent line of development.

-If you are beginner I would recommend you to have a look at [8 Basic GIT Commands Every Newbie Developer Must Know](https://coderolls.com/basic-git-commands/) .
+If you are beginner I would recommend you to have a look at <a target="_blank" href="https://coderolls.com/basic-git-commands/">8 Basic GIT Commands Every Newbie Developer Must Know</a>.

 Usually, all repositories have a `main/master` branch for the main code and team members create a feature or bug fix branches from the `main/master` branch.